inveniosoftware/docs-invenio-rdm/docs/reference/rest_api.md

 | `ln`     | string | query     | Locale used to localize the title and description (e.g. `en` or `en_US`) |
 | `accept-language` | string | header   | Locale used to localize the title and description (e.g. `en` or `en_US`) |

-The API uses a locale matching algorithm, that will do it's best effort to translate the vocabulary record's title and description.
+The API uses a locale matching algorithm, that will do its best effort to translate the vocabulary record's title and description.

 **Request**